aidanhibbard/aidanhibbard/content/articles/nuxt-and-typeorm.md

 })
 ```

 Yes, this duplicates the settings from server/tsconfig.json.
-Both are needed because nuxi typecheck runs vue-tsc in a way that doesn't always pick up the server tsconfig overrides.
+Both are needed because nuxi typecheck runs vue-tsc in a way that doesn't pick up the server tsconfig overrides.

-## Step 4: Gitignore the Build Cache
+## Step 5: Gitignore the Build Cache

 The `composite: true` setting generates a build cache file in your server directory so we need to add it to the `.gitignore`